 Fort Lauderdale airport shooting

-The shooting occurred in the baggage claim area of Terminal 2, officials said.
-Here, officers gather on a tarmac.

-Most flights scheduled to land at the airport will be delayed or diverted, the FAA said.
+A ground stop was issued for the Fort Lauderdale airport after the shooting.
+Most flights scheduled to land will be delayed or diverted, and no flights will depart for the time being, the FAA said.